Shure SRH1540 Review – Phenomenal Sound For Professionals

-Whether you are a DJ, casual listener, or studio professional a solid set of closed-back headphones is an essential bit of gear.
-In this review, we take a close look at the top-of-the-line SRH1540 from Shure.
-A powerful and professional set of headphones with a lot to offer.
+Whether you are a DJ, casual listener, or studio professional, a solid set of closed-back headphones is an essential bit of gear.
+In this hands-on review, we take a close look at the top-of-the-line Shure SRH1540.
+A powerful and professional set of headphones with a lot to offer but also some minor issues that hold it back from greatness.

 Shure SRH1540